Admin-7/Mr-Robot-techniques/Security-training:-Individuals-versus-Assholes-with-Resources.md

 * When charging your devices over a USB connection, use a USB "condom" ([data blocking adapter](http://www.portablepowersupplies.co.uk/portapow-fast-charge-data-block-usb-adaptor/)) to ensure only power flows into (or out of) the device
   * [Protect your devices with a $10 USB Condom](http://www.zdnet.com/article/protect-your-devices-with-a-10-usb-condom/)
 * Enable [DNS over TLS](https://tools.ietf.org/html/rfc7858) support in your client devices, if available.
+* If you use the Chrome Web browser, [enable strict site isolation](https://support.google.com/chrome/answer/7623121?hl=en).